-Standard 1.12 Public reporting of outcomes
+Standard 1.12 Public Reporting of Outcomes for Colon Cancer

 UH-Portage Medical Center (UH-PMC): Colon Cancer, 2018